cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.7.1v1
-RourceKey Authentication SHOULD be blocked unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use.
+Block ResourceKey Authentication unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use. <!--- remove the examples in the policy statement? -->
-- _Rationale:_ TODO
+- _Rationale:_ By allwoing resource keys someone can move data without AAD OAuth bearer token, causing possibly malicious or junk data to be stored.
+By disabling this there is less risk that a unauthorized individual will make changes.
 - _Last modified:_ June 2023

 ### Resources